darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### I want to add this True Native Mode code, to my Android phone?
 It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
 This is only a theory, I am 98% positive, that you only need to mod those two files.
 Duplicate all the changes I made leaving intact your unique settings.
 I made notes in both files, to help you along the way.
 This is not for the novice computer user.
 The mixer_paths file must have zero typos, zero mistakes, zero errors.
 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.<br>

 Update: v164.1 I made a help guide built into the mixer_paths_tasha.xml.modded file.
 I am almost done, I will be uploading soon.
-This is the only version the I can recommend starting this process from.<br>
+This is the only version I recommend starting this process from.
+The past versions even I would have issues with.
+There was a lot of things I fixed, it will be much easier for you guys to do this now.<br>

 When programing the mixer_paths file, I only use the tab key not the spacebar, it's just a pet peeve. ;)<br>